 David claims I’m one of those who’s “stooping ever lower to attract vicarious attention to their own twittering and fluttering,” which will lead, according to David, to “a world which is doomed.”

 There’s a great word to describe David’s reaction: hysteria — the same sort that was exhibited after the Janet Jackson “wardrobe malfunction.”
 I’m tired of mainstream media hysteria, but David indeed does have a point, even though he wasn’t able to draw it himself: the mainstream media-led world is doomed if they keep that up.
 Long live the new world of the intelligent, critical consumer.

 But the best part?
-While no one on the new “News Online” list wanted to get into the fight (and David, true to form like the first clueless guy, didn’t respond), I got several new subscribers — members of the News Online list itself.
+While no one on the new “News Online” list wanted to get into the fight (and David, true to form like the first clueless guy, didn’t respond), my reply brought several new subscribers — members of the News Online list itself.